PhilipS01/volum/README.md

 Coming soon ...

 ## 🛠️ Roadmap
+1. Basic Viewer (and perhaps in jupyter notebooks)
-1. Web-based editor UI (Svelte + Three.js)
+2. Web-based editor UI (Svelte + Three.js)
-2. Plugin marketplace system
+3. Plugin marketplace system
-3. Dynamic data sources & animation support
+4. Dynamic data sources & animation support
-4. Desktop version via Electron or Tauri (if the web editor was a success)
+5. Desktop version via Electron or Tauri (if the web editor was a success)

 _Built with 💚 for devs who think in both code and space._